ginnypx1/NameThatTruck/README.md

 - Push button sound effects

 - OTHER:
-- Return SwiftyGif and the gifs back into the mix
 - Can I change the background menu pic just for iPads in 1/3 screen splits?
-- Icon and launch screen design
 - Testing